jsr107/jsr107spec/README.md

 License
 -------

-The API is available under the JPA license and may be freely used.
+The API is available under the usual Java Community Process license.

 The TCK is available under a restricted TCK license and must be licensed from Oracle as is the usual case with JSRs.